SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Experiments and Evaluation

-Moreover, we investigate the adaptability of our method on different data skewness on CIFAR-10.
-The data distributions among clients in our settings are shown in Fig. \ref{dist_hm-fig} and we present the training process on these distributions in Fig. \ref{data_dist-fig}. \bluenote{ Notably, the performance of FedMatch fluctuates dramatically for around 400 minutes since it uses decomposed model parameters for supervised training and semi-supervised training, highlighting the detrimental effect of such disjoint learning on model convergence.} Table \ref{noniid_cifar10_acc_table} provides a direct comparison of the final performance for different levels of non-IIDness.
+Moreover, we investigate the adaptability of \method on different data skewness on CIFAR-10.
+The data distributions among clients in our settings are shown in Fig. \ref{fig-hm} and we present the training process on these distributions in Fig. \ref{fig-noniid}.
+Notably, the performance of FedMatch fluctuates dramatically for around 200 min since it uses decomposed model parameters for supervised training and semi-supervised training, highlighting the detrimental effect of such disjoint learning on model convergence.
+Table \ref{tab-cifarnoniid} provides a direct comparison of the final performance for different levels of non-IIDness.
 In some extreme cases, FedMatch performs similarly to Supervised-only, suggesting that even with multiple helpers for pseudo-labeling, the model parameters can still be misled by the highly skewed unlabeled dataset.
 A common phenomenon is that the more the data is skewed, the more the model performance deteriorates.
-In contrast, our system consistently achieves the highest accuracy across all levels of data skewness, showcasing its adaptability to diverse data distributions.
-Under extreme non-IID scenarios such as $Dir(0.05)$, the test accuracy of our system improves by 5.1\%-5.9\%, compared to all baselines.
-The experimental results align with our original intention well with the assistance of the clustering of teacher features. \bluenote{ Notably, the results of SVHN and IMAGE-100 are in good agreement with those observed on CIFAR-10.
-Due to the limited space, we omit the experimental results here.}
+In contrast, \method consistently achieves the highest accuracy across all levels of data skewness, showcasing its adaptability to diverse data distributions.
+Under extreme non-IID scenarios such as $Dir(0.05)$, the test accuracy of \method improves by 5.0\%-5.8\%, compared to all baselines.
+The experimental results align with our original intention well with the assistance of the clustering of teacher features (features generated from teacher bottom models).
+The stable performance over various data distributions is also attributed to the solid foundation built in the \srvUp stage on strongly-augmented data, which is unfortunately often overlooked in current works.
+Notably, the results of SVHN and IMAGE-100 are in good agreement with those observed on CIFAR-10.
+Due to the limited space, we omit the experimental results here.